mikeCenters/NumberTextField/README.md

 ```

-### Formatter Parameters
+### Formatter Attributes

+#### NumberFormatter.alwaysShowDecimalSeparator
 The `alwaysShowDecimalSeparator` property is manipulated by the `Coordinator`.
 If the developer chooses to not allow fractional input, set the `maximumFractionalDigits` property to zero.
+This will also filter the decimal separator from user input.

 ### Fractional Digits